-First, believe me that you honestly won't miss the mayonnaise or sour cream!
+First, believe me, you honestly won't miss the mayonnaise or sour cream!

 Choose a ripe avocado, remove the pit and scoop the flesh from the peel.
 Next, add it to a blender along with the remaining ingredients, then blend until smooth and creamy.

-This vegan recipe makes a thick dressing which is best on sturdy greens like romaine or kale.
+This vegan recipe makes a thick dressing that is best on sturdy greens like romaine or kale.
 Unless you thin it out with water, it's not a pourable dressing, so toss your salad before serving.

 🍽 Five ways to use Avocado Green Goddess Dressing

 - Use it as a cool, creamy dressing for your favourite salad.

 - It makes a pretty dip for fresh vegetables.

 - It's a fabulous dressing for potato salad.

 - Try it as a topping for fish or shrimp tacos.

 - As a dressing for your favourite power bowl!

 This Green Goddess dressing with tarragon is made without anchovies, and it's gluten-free, vegan and paleo.
 If you use avocado oil or olive oil, it's suitable for ketogenic diets, too!

 ⏰ How long will this dressing keep?

 This vegan Green Goddess dressing (or dip) will keep up to a week in a covered jar in the refrigerator.
 Adding lemon and lime juice to the recipe helps to keep this dip's beautiful green colour without turning brown!